LambdaTest/documentation/docs/public-cloud-vs-private-cloud.md

 | Apple Pay Testing  | Not Supported.| Supported for thorough testing scenarios.|
 | Bluetooth-Based Use Cases | Bluetooth functionality not available for testing.| Bluetooth functionality available for testing on dedicated devices.|
 | Assistive Touch  | Unavailable.| Available only on dedicated devices.|

+## Conclusion
+***

+To conclude, both Public Device Cloud and Private Device Cloud are useful for real device testing, but the best choice depends on an organization's needs.
+Private Device Cloud offers exclusive access, longer session duration, control over device retention, advanced testing features, and clear device usage status making it ideal for organizations prioritizing security, customization, and thorough testing.
+By using Private Device Cloud, organizations can improve their testing, work more efficiently, and provide better mobile apps to users.

 <nav aria-label="breadcrumbs">
   <ul className="breadcrumbs">